hengfengli/kcpy/README.md

 ## Todo

+* Add type checking with `mypy`
+* Add the config for travis CI
+* Add code coverage check
 * Support other storage solutions (mysql, dynamodb, redis, etc.) for checkpointing
 * Rebalance when the number of shards changes
 * Allow kcpy to run on multiple machines